 Badging API

-The Badging API lets a web application set or clear a small badge associated with the document or installed app icon.
+The Badging API lets an installed web application set or clear a small badge associated with its app icon, creating a quiet but persistent claim on user attention.

 Definition

 The Badging API is a web-platform API for setting an application badge, usually shown with an installed web application's icon on an operating-system home screen, dock, shelf, or taskbar.
-The W3C Badging specification defines it as a work in progress and says the API is intended for installed web applications that need to show new activity or a small amount of status information, such as an unread count.
+The W3C Badging API technical report is a Working Draft, and the draft says it is intended for installed web applications that need to show new activity or a small amount of status information, such as an unread count.

 How It Works

 The main methods are navigator.setAppBadge() and navigator.clearAppBadge().
-Passing a number to setAppBadge() sets a numeric badge.
-Calling it without a value sets a flag-style badge, and passing 0 clears the badge by setting it to nothing. clearAppBadge() also clears the badge.
-MDN documents both methods as returning promises.
+Passing a positive number to setAppBadge() requests a numeric badge.
+Calling it without a value requests a flag-style badge.
+Passing 0 clears the badge by setting it to nothing. clearAppBadge() also clears the badge.
+The W3C draft defines both methods as returning promises.

 Agent Context